-Follow our step-by-step planting guide to grow your own sweet corn.
+Corn may seem like an intimidating crop, but it's fairly easy to grow in any garden.
+Follow our step-by-step planting guide to grow your own sweet corn this summer.

 Fresh sweet corn is one of summer's most beloved treats.
 To enjoy sweet corn at its tender, sugary best, plant a patch close to your kitchen door in direct sun so you can easily pick it and pop it directly into a pot of boiling water.

 In order to have the most success at growing your own sweet corn, you must reduce crowding.
-When plants are about 4 inches tall, thin to one plant per foot to avoid lodging -- wind flattening the corn to the ground.
+When plants are about 4 inches tall, thin to one plant per foot to avoid lodging (wind flattening the corn to the ground).
 Corn has a shallow root system, so water at least 1 inch per week.
-If you have wind damage, sturdy stalks often right themselves.
+If you do have wind damage, sturdy stalks often right themselves.